 Point Roberts is a weird place.
-A 5 sq. miles (12 sq. km) U.S. exclave connected to British Columbia, Canada.
+5 sq.
+Miles (12 sq. km) U.S. exclave connected to British Columbia, Canada.
 As a part of the Treaty of Oregon, 1846, the territory jointly controlled by the British and the U.S. was handed over to the U.S. It later became the Washington state.
-The area should have been part of the British Columbia but the dividing line was chosen incorrectly due to a geographical mistake.
+The area should have been part of British Columbia, but the dividing line was chosen incorrectly due to a geographical mistake.

 The first thing I immediately noticed after crossing the immigration checkpoint is that the gas prices are listed in both USD and Canadian dollars.

-I did a nice one-hour hike at Lily Point Marine Reserve.
-It had some nice scenic views.
+I did a one-hour hike at Lily Point Marine Reserve.
+It had some beautiful scenic views.
 Nothing outstanding.
 But worth the time.

-Note: One definitely needs a multi-entry U.S. as well as multi-entry Canadian visa to enter, exit, and re-enter Canada and the U.S.
+Note: One needs the multi-entry U.S. as well as multi-entry Canadian visa to enter, exit, and re-enter Canada and the U.S.